-Couples counseling has gotten a bad rap as a last-ditch effort to save a already-failed relationship.
+Couples counseling has gotten a bad rap as a last-ditch effort to save an already-failed relationship.

 Here is how to know whether relationship counseling / couple's therapy is right for you.

-The good news is that couples counseling as it is currently practiced using Emotionally-Focused Therapy (EFT) is now roughly 75 percent. effective.
-This is true according to the American Psychological Association and is based on over 25 years of research.
+Couples counseling that uses Emotionally-Focused Therapy (EFT) is 75% effective, according to the American Psychological Association's report of more than 25 years of research.
 Outcome studies have included couples therapy for high-stress clients such as military couples, veterans with PTSD, parents of chronically ill children, and infertile couples.
 Results are also positive and substantial across different cultural groups.Psychology Today

 Stages of a relationship: dating vs. relationship vs. serious relationship